-The Trustees have delegated considerable responsibility to what is now known as ‘the local governing body’ (LGB).
-The role of Thorpedene Primary School LGB is to promote high standards, ensuring that pupils are attending a successful school which provides them with a good education and supports their wellbeing.
-The LGB is responsible to the Board of Trustees of SECAT for their actions.
-They follow the expectations of governors as laid down by the trustees and aim to:
+The Trustees have delegated considerable responsibility to govenors.
+Our role is to promote high standards, ensuring that pupils are attending a successful school which provides them with a good education and supports their wellbeing.
+We are responsible to the Board of Trustees of SECAT for our actions.

 One Staff governor – apart from the headteacher, selected by election from teaching and support staff paid to work at the school

 9 Co-Opted governors – appointed by the governing body and likely to be people living or working in the community served by the school.

 Within the governing body we have delegated certain responsibilities to specific governors for areas such as Safeguarding, Inclusion and, the four phases of the school,

 The governing body meets at least twice a term and all meetings use a professional Clerk to record minutes and provide advice on legal matters relating to governor responsibilities.
 The current list of governors is given below.